 »a choreographically convincing reading of the opera from the dancers’ perspective is the result. toula limnaios proves to be a choreographer with fantasy and a clearsighted interpreter of puccini’s opera.« neue züricher zeitung

-premiere 2008 dance/creation: mercedes appugliese, fleur conlon, kayoko minami, elik niv, clebio oliveira, ute pliestermann, hironori sugata lighting design: klaus dust
+premiere 29 may 2008 dance/creation mercedes appugliese, fleur conlon, kayoko minami, elik niv, clebio oliveira, ute pliestermann, hironori sugata lighting design klaus dust

 ”the spectacular final tableau (swept) the audience off their feet into ecstatic rounds of applause.” (frankfurter allgemeine zeitung, 2008)